An auto-darkening welding helmet is the most important piece of safety equipment for welding. It automatically adjusts from light to dark.

 However, for this reason, it’s vital to know how to test your auto-darkening welding helmet.

-The problem is, if your auto-darkening helmet isn’t working correctly, you can experience welders flash and damage your eyes – which is why it’s essential to know your helmet is working before you strike an arc.
+The problem is, if your auto darkening lens isn’t working correctly, you can experience eye fatigue or welders flash that could damage your eyes – which is why it’s essential to know your auto darkening helmet is working before you strike an arc.

-Fortunately, there are four easy ways to test your auto-darkening welding helmet.
+Fortunately, there are four easy ways to test the lens of your auto-darkening welding helmet.
 Let’s take a look!

 1. Expose the lens to full sunlight

-Exposing an auto-darkening helmet to full sunlight is the best way to test its functionality.
-This exposure requires the helmet to trigger all of its features, including darkening as you face the sun.
+Exposing an auto-darkening helmet to full sunlight is the best way to test the light sensitivity of the lens.
+This exposure requires the helmet’s sensor to trigger the auto darkening feature as you face the sun.